Blog

 - Informed Consent: Malware analysis should be conducted only with informed consent or in cases where it is legally authorized (e.g., incident response).
 Unauthorized analysis of software can have legal and ethical ramifications.

-- Responsible Disclosure: When discovering vulnerabilities or weaknesses in software during analysis, analysts should follow responsible disclosure practices, notifying the affected parties before making findings public.
+- Responsible Disclosure: When discovering vulnerabilities or weaknesses in software during analysis, analysts should follow responsible disclosure practices, notifying the affected parties before making the findings public.

 - Data Privacy: Respect the privacy of individuals and organizations whose data may be involved in malware analysis.
 Avoid unnecessary exposure or dissemination of sensitive information.